 Years ago, my husband, Joe, and I had to go through a long period of marriage counseling to work out some of the problems in our relationship.
-One of the things that made this counseling necessary was the fact that every time I seemed to be struggling with a painful situation, my husband would casually respond with something like, "Don't worry about it --it'll work out fine."
+One of the things that made this counseling necessary was the fact that every time I seemed to be struggling with a painful situation, my husband would casually respond with something like, "Don't worry about it - it will work out fine."
 Not only did his words not comfort me, but they usually angered me and made me feel unloved.
 Even though our counselor told Joe that he needed to show more concern and compassion toward me, he never did learn how to respond in a more loving way.
-How have I coped with this problem after being married to the same man for more than 30 years?
-I've learned to turn to the Lord for compassion and comfort, instead of relying on anyone else.
+How have I coped with this problem after being married to the same man for more than 40 years?
+I have learned to turn to the Lord for compassion and comfort, instead of relying on anyone else.

 David wrote: "The Lord is like a father to His children, tender and compassionate to those who fear Him.
 For He understands how weak we are; He knows that we are only dust."
 (Psalm 103:13-14 NLT) God is intimately aware of all of our shortcomings, our weaknesses, and our failings.
 Yet He will never respond to our need for compassion and understanding with comments like, "You're pathetic!" or, "You're a wimp!"
 He delights in having us lean heavily upon Him for help and comfort.
 Scripture says: "The Lord is compassionate and gracious, slow to anger, abounding in love."
 (Psalm 103:8 NIV) Others may react in anger or impatience when we turn to them in times of need, but God never will.
 His patience and love are beyond our comprehension, and He cares when no one else does.